 What is a Baritone Guitar?

 Let’s start off by briefly discussing what a baritone guitar actually is.
 Baritone guitars look very similar to standard guitars but feature a longer neck and scale length (the distance between the bridge and the nut).
-They are typically tuned a perfect 4th (B1–E2–A2–D3–F♯3–B3) or 5th (A1–D2–G2–C3–E3–A3) below standard tuning and are played in the same way as standard guitars but produce a much lower sound.
+They are typically tuned a perfect 4th (B1–E2–A2–D3–F♯3–B3) or 5th (A1–D2–G2–C3–E3–A3) below standard tuning and are played in the same way as conventional guitars, but produce a much lower sound.
 This is one of the main reasons they became so popular within the metal genre.
 However, the baritone’s legacy extends far beyond just the metal community, with acoustic models dating back as far as the 1800s.
 The electric baritone was first introduced in the late 1950s by the Danelectro company and quickly found popularity in Surf music and film scores.

 If you are interested in reading about baritone guitars and their benefits in more detail, be sure to read our Baritone Buyer’s Guide.

 As alluded to earlier, baritone guitars have been used across a wide range of musical styles, from Surf to Country, Metal to movie scores.
 Let’s take a look at some of the most famous examples and a few lesser known gems.
 You might just be surprised!